Torgen/codex-blackboard/README.md

 but note that this won't delete any Google Drive files.

-If you're running under Windows Subsystem for Linux, and you want to use your Windows partition for the git repository (e.g. so you can use the native GitHub client and/or graphical editors) you will need to mount a directory on the virtual Linux filesystem as .meteor/local.
+If you're running under Windows Subsystem for Linux, and you want to use your Windows partition for the Git repository (e.g. so you can use the native GitHub client and/or graphical editors) you will need to mount a directory on the virtual Linux filesystem as .meteor/local.
 You will also need to store your settings.json file on the virtual Linux filesystem.